wp-plugins/sully/readme.txt

 3. The admin page.

 == Changelog ==
+= 0.6 =
+* Added extra alert when deleting records through the admin page.
+* Added item deletion option on the dashboard page.

 = 0.5.1 =
 * Fixed minor bug caused the initial SULly db entry to be inserted during any upgrade of SULly.